 We all tell ourselves persuasive stories, stories which allow us to project an image enabling us to do things in exactly the way we want at the time.
 However, that thought process is often very wide of what we should be doing.
 I hope you agree so far ?
 Here comes my point.

-It’s why so many of us need to stay on track so we employ coaches, advisors and trainers to help us in so many areas of our lives - fitness, diet, sport, hobbies and of course business.
+It’s why so many of us need to stay on track so we employ coaches, advisors and trainers to help us in so many areas of our lives - fitness, diet, sport, hobbies, complexion and, of course, business.

 You are not obliged to take my telephone sales advice, but you should be reaching out to someone to help you keep on track.
 I learned this lesson about storytelling a very long time ago - and this solution works.